niragam/Bluetooth-dualboot-pairing/README.md

 - **Windows 11 24H2**
 - **Linux Mint 22.1**

-This should work on most linux distributions
+This should work on most linux distributions.

 ## Before You Start
 Make sure the Bluetooth device has been paired at least once in Linux.

 ## Step 1: Extract the Bluetooth Pairing Key from Windows

-To allow Bluetooth devices to connect seamlessly across dual boot, we need to copy the pairing key (called the **link key**) from Windows to Linux.
+To allow Bluetooth devices to connect seamlessly across dual boot, we need to copy the **link key** from Windows to Linux.
 This allows Linux to recognize and trust the device without needing to re-pair.

 ---